nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [3.02]

-Currently, the agricultural sector contributes 8.4% to GDP , while employment in this sector accounts for approximately 27%.
+C urrently, the agricultural sector contributes 8.4% to GDP , while employment in this sector accounts for approximately 27%.
 Additionally, 15.3% of export revenue is generated from agricultural crops.
 This highlights the significant role agriculture plays in

 Sri Lankan society.